Arabic beginners: module 2

 - Use cultural expressions in a variety of contexts.

-- Write simple sentences using the Arabic script.
+- Write simple words using the Arabic script.

 What level is the course and do I need any particular skills?